IBCNServices/lab-kappa-docs/README.md

 # Public documentation

-This is the public documentation used in the course "Gedistribueerde Gegevensverwerking (GDV)" and "Softwareontwikkeling en -beheer (DevOps)".
+This is the public documentation used in the course "Gedistribueerde Gegevensverwerking (GDV)".
 Please open an issue if something is unclear or if you have issues installing the development tools.
-Bonus points if you create a PR with fixes!

 ## Contents